HOGENT-Web/csharp/chapters/11/slides/presentation.md

 # Overview
 In this module we'll show how to start using integration tests, explain the differences compared to Unit Tests and show some pitfalls.

-We'll use <a target="_blank" href="https://playwright.dev">Playwright</a>, a new cross-platform tool to create end-to-end integration tests.
+We'll use <a target="_blank" href="https://playwright.dev">Playwright</a>, a cross-platform tool to create end-to-end integration tests.

 ---